lampajr/scip/README.md

     <figcaption><strong>Figure 1</strong>  -  Steps performed by client and gateway during the execution of *InvokeFunction* method</figcaption>
 </figure>

 Once the message is formulated the client has to sign it using the algorithm  "SHA256withECDSA" and the normative curve "secp256k1", and then send it to the SCIP gateway.
 At this point the gateway formulates a blockchain (technology-specific) transaction out of the request message (using the **identifier**, and **params** fields), and signs it on behalf of the client application.
 Afterwords it stored the pair defined by the signed transaction (Tx) and the Signed Request Message (SRM) for the purpose of non-repudiation (ii) .
 The SRM exchange is mandatory whether the client and the gateway are managed by two different entities, otherwise it is not yet necessary.
 Once the transaction is formulated and signed, the gateway sends it to a blockchain node using its API (iii).
 The node, then, validates it, by executing the target smart contract function locally, and start the consensus process by announcing it  to the network of nodes (iv).
 Afterwords, it assigns a unique identifier to the transaction, and informs the gateway about it along the potential output values (v).
 Afterwords, the gateway informs the client application about the successful submission of the transaction (synchronous response to the original client request (i)) (vi), and at the same time, starts querying the blockchain node about the status of the transaction (vii).
-If the transaction receives enough confidence, in according to the Degree of Confidence provided by the client,  the gateway sends an asynchronous message to the address specified in **callback** field containing the execution results (viii).
+If the transaction receives enough confidence, in according to the **doc** field of the request message before the **timeout** is reached,  the gateway sends an asynchronous message to the address specified in **callback** field containing the execution results (viii).

+Table 1

 <figure>